Skip to content

 March 7, 1968, Marine Corps George E. Sweatt from Bowling Green in Warren County died in the Vietnam War.

-March 7, 1980, Coal Miner’s Daughter debuted in Nashville and soon became the No. 1 box office hit in the U.S.
+March 7, 1980, Coal Miner’s Daughter debuted in Nashville and soon became the #1 box office hit in the U.S.

-March 7, 1985, ex-governor Julian Carroll stated he was not embarrassed when his cabinet secretary got convicted of conspiracy and mail fraud, however he felt the federal prosecutors should be.
+March 7, 1985, ex-governor Julian Carroll stated he was not embarrassed when a jury convicted his cabinet secretary of conspiracy and mail fraud; however, he felt the federal prosecutors should be.

-March 7, 1992, after the last home game against Tennessee, Kentucky paid tribute to Cawood Ledford.
+March 7, 1992, after the last home game of the year against Tennessee, Kentucky paid tribute to Cawood Ledford .

-March 7, 2015, the Wildcats ended their regular season by beating Florida 67-50.
-This team tied the 2012 Championship team for the most wins in men’s Division I history.
+The Wildcats ended their regular season on March 7, 2015, by beating Florida 67-50.
+This team tied the 2012 Championship team (38-2) for the most wins in men’s Division I history.
 The Cats ended the regular season 31-0, followed by their 28th SEC Tournament.
-After that, the Wildcats would post a 38-0 record before losing in the final four to Wisconsin.
+They won four more games in the NCAA tournament and lost to Wisconsin in the semis to end the season 38-1.

 March 7, 2018, teachers gathered in Frankfort for an unsuccessful protest when a Senate committee advanced a controversial plan to overhaul Kentucky’s ailing public pension systems.
 Teachers in eight counties planned to protest at their schools the following day.

-On March 7, 2021, President Biden marked Bloody Sunday with an executive order to advance civil rights.
-UK looked into changing the name “Dead Week” as not to offend a particular group of people.
+On March 7, 2021, President J. Biden marked Bloody Sunday with an executive order to advance civil rights.
+UK looked into changing the name “Dead Week” to avoid offending a particular group of people.
 Prep Week, for finals, was an option.